debanjanbasu/blog/content/posts/hashicorp/terraform/index.md

 # Background

-Necessity is the mother of all invention.
+Necessity is the mother of all invention, especially in a small team.